mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### WHITELADY

 The whitelady, named for its ghost-like appearance, is a sheet-like siphonophore – a colony of tiny specialized polyps working together as a colony – of translucent thinness.
 Hiding in shadows as a congealed white mass during the day, the whitelady unfurls with the cool of the night and the settling of the first dew.
 Riding on the early evening winds, it hunts prey, mesmerising intended victims with a faint play of green-white bioluminescence across its undulating surface.
-The creature envelops its prey, quickly paralysing the victim with glands similar to the nematocysts of Terran jellyfish.
+The creature envelops its prey, quickly paralysing the victim with glands similar to the nematocysts of [[Terra|Terran]] jellyfish.
 The whitelady normally targets small animals and is therefore no threat to adult humans unless handled, although attacks against very small children have been recorded.

 The Orca Homeworld